cebudding/academic-website-celine/content/authors/admin/_index.md

     url: https://www.tue.nl/en/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD candidate at Eindhoven University of Technology, where I am working on explainability for large language models.
+bio: I am a PhD candidate at Eindhoven University of Technology, where I am investigating what large language models know about language.

 # Interests to show in About widget
 interests:
   - Philosophy of Artificial Intelligence
   - Philosophy of Cognitive Science
   - Large language models
-  - Science communication
+  - AI standardization & policy

 # Education to show in About widget
 education: